 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-The submission has not been previously published, nor is it at another journal for consideration (or an explanation has been provided in Comments to the Editor).
+The submission has not been previously published, nor is it at another journal for consideration.

 The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 References closely follow the recommended format (see sample file in doc).
 Where available, DOIs or URLs have been provided for the references.

 The paper is prepared with our Word template.
 Formatting and style are as in the sample file.

 Manuscripts are accepted for review on the understanding that a similar work has been neither published nor submitted elsewhere and that all the authors have given their approval for the submission of the paper.
 The submitting author must provide contact information (full name, email address, ORCID id, institutional affiliation, and mailing address) for all co-authors.
 The names must be uploaded in the same form and sequence as they appear on the first page of the manuscript (Note that co-authors are not required to register in the online system).
 The submitting author takes the responsibility of notifying all co-authors that the manuscript is being submitted.
 Deletion of an author after the submission requires a confirmation email to the assigned editor from the author whose name is to be deleted.

 Manuscripts should be submitted in English through our online system in PDF format.
 Uploading the manuscript in Word as a “source file” is recommended.
 Only manuscripts meeting all the formal requirements will be considered for review and possible publication.

 Here is a MS Word TEMPLATE and a sample file for preparing the manuscript, which should be submitted in this style.
 A research article can only be longer than 8 pages in exceptional cases, while this limit does not apply to review articles.